 “No, I’m okay.”

-Violet looked at Isabella through dark eyes framed by thick, curled hair, and wrapped her arms around the shivering bride.
+Violet brushed away contrary strands of her thick, curled hair, and wrapped her arms around Isabella.
 “Well, you let me know if you need anything, and I’ll be right here.
 I mean, what’s a Maid of Honor for, right?”
-Violet released her embrace and moved to open the door to the stairs.
-The music swelled, and familiar voices washed down the steps.
-Violet held out her hand for her friend.
+Violet released the bride and open the door to the sanctuary stairs.
+The music swelled, and familiar voices cascaded down the wooden steps.
+Violet held out her hand.
 It was time.

 . . . .

-Violet opened the heavy, glass doors to the front of the wooden church and greeted the delivery woman.
-She wasn’t quite dressed, adorned only in her beige colored slip and bra.
-Hair pulled up in hot curlers, and her round face covered in a white cleansing mask, Violet offered a cold smile.
-“Do you have the flowers?” she asked.
+Violet opened the heavy, glass doors to the front of the old church and greeted the delivery woman with a frosty smile.
+She wore a beige colored slip and bra, her hair pulled up in hot curlers, and her round face covered exfoliating under a creamy tea tree mask.

 “Um,” said Violet, “the rose petals are for the flower girls to toss from their baskets before the bride walks down the aisle—”

 “Listen, lady, I don’t care.
 Just need someone to sign for the delivery.
 You ain’t my only stop today, and I hate flowers.”
-The woman forced the sticky clipboard into Violet’s hands, took out a pack of cigarettes and an orange lighter from her khaki shorts, and lit up.
+The delivery woman forced the sticky clipboard into Violet’s hands, took out a pack of cigarettes from her khaki shorts, and lit up.

 “Yeah, yeah, everyone’s got a crush on Tommy.
 Trust me, you ain’t his type.”
-The woman took another drag and coughed again, the noise deep and wet.
+The woman took another drag and coughed again.

-“You know, there is no smoking in the church,” said Violet, her eyes narrowing beneath the drying mask on her face.
+“You know, there is no smoking in the church.”
+Violet narrowed her eyes.
 “And your order is wrong.
-There should only be one set of parent corsages plus an extra one for the bride’s mother in yellow.
+There should only be only one set of parent corsages plus an extra one for the bride’s mother in yellow.
 We did not order two sets.”
 She handed the clipboard back to the delivery woman, a frown cracking her frosted face.

 “Well ya got two.
 So just give the spare one to someone else.”
 The woman blew another puff a smoke into the air and tore off the receipt for the flowers.
 “Here.
 I made a note so the company won’t charge ya.”